 What that means is more users are aiming for long term gains than those aiming for short term gains.

 The study is not far from what many other surveys have found out in the recent past, or even what a number of experts have had to say.
-For instance, many analysts believe the markets are currently in a prolonged in a prolonged ‘hodling’ phase after major excitements late last year where there was prolonged buying.
+For instance, many analysts believe the markets are currently in a prolonged ‘hodling’ phase after major excitements late last year where there was prolonged buying.

 35 percent of wealthy individuals around the world are into crypto investments

-More than a third of high net worth individuals are planning or are already invested in cryptocurrencies according to a research by deVere Group.
+More than a third of high net worth individuals are planning or are already invested in cryptocurrencies according to research by the deVere Group.
 The group surveyed over 600 of the group’s clients from across the globe -- including individuals from the U.S., the U.K., Qatar, the United Arab Emirates, Australia, Hong Kong, Spain, Germany, and France.